Nathan Healy

 Wisconsin Solar Incentives

-The federal residential solar tax credit was eliminated in 2025, but state and local incentives still apply.
-With a LightReach lease, Palmetto claims the commercial tax credit and passes the savings through as lower monthly payments.
+The federal residential tax credit no longer applies.
+With a LightReach lease, Palmetto applies the commercial tax credit and passes those savings through lower monthly payments.

 Incentive Type Description Source